tupui/batman/README.rst

 ======

 **Batman** stands for Bayesian Analysis Tool for Modelling and uncertAinty quaNtification.
-It is a Python module distributed under the open-source CECILL-B license (MIT/BSD compatible).
+It is an open-source Python module.

 *batman* seamlessly allows to do statistical analysis (sensitivity analysis, Uncertainty Quantification, moments) based on non-intrusive ensemble experiment